zqwei/Im-phys-org/README.md

 ## Code architecture
 ### Frontend
-~~Frontend of the website is based on Semantic-UI and JQuery.~~
+~~Frontend of the website is based on Semantic-UI and JQuery.~~ ~~ Frontend of the website is written using Pug (Jade) and express.js.~~
-* Frontend of the website is written using Pug (Jade) and express.js.
+* Frontend of the website is written using HBS and express.js.
+* Issue #1: Lack of support of loading json file for pages like using database list.
+* Issue #1: Lack of support of mathjax for pages using math equations.

 ### Backend
 Backend of the website is implemented by Node.Js and CouchDB.